Benny-/DoubleDraw/README.md

 unxz -c ./cairo-1.12.14.tar.xz | tar xv
 cd ./cairo-1.12.14
 ./configure --prefix ~/custom_installs/ && make && make install
+cd;
+rm -rf cairo-1.12.14/
+rm cairo-1.12.14.tar.xz

 # Somebody at cairo messed up and you need to run this to unmess it:
 ln -s ~/custom_installs/include/cairo/ ~/custom_installs/include/cairo/cairo

-# You can now perform "npm install"
+# You can now perform "npm install".
+Make sure you do it in the correct directory.
 ```

 ### Running